LostArtefacts/TRX/docs/trx/MIGRATING.md

    effects in levels 5 and 7 only.
 Regular animation commands can be used instead to play in any level.

+6. **Update AI Patrol 1**
+   Levels with sequence 14 and 15 are no longer hard-coded to retain `O_AI_PATROL_1` items where an enemy should have the AI bits set but also use the item as a pathing target.
+Instead, place two `O_AI_PATROL_1` items in the same position to retain behaviour.

 ### Version 1.6 to 1.7

 1. **Update Lua item maximum HP access**: